Is This What You Want?: Background

-A fellow Liverpudlian, Jackie Lomax first met the Beatles while performing in Liverpool and Hamburg in the early 1960s as the lead singer of the Undertakers.
+Jackie Lomax, a Liverpudlian, first met the Beatles while performing in Liverpool and Hamburg in the early 1960s as the lead singer of the Undertakers.
 In 1967, he signed to the Beatles' Apple Publishing as an in-house songwriter, recording demos of his songs at the company's original headquarters, on Baker Street in central London.
 John Lennon was the first to suggest he should consider becoming a solo artist, and with the formation of Apple Records in early 1968, George Harrison committed to producing an album by Lomax on the new label.
 Lomax later said he was concerned that the album might never get made since he was unsure whether Harrison would ever come back from India, where the Beatles were attending Maharishi Mahesh Yogi's Transcendental Meditation course in the early months of 1968.

 Harrison was the last Beatle to return from India, on 21 April, after which he and Lomax ran through material intended for the album at Harrison's Esher bungalow, Kinfauns.
 Lomax recalls first hearing the song "Sour Milk Sea" there, played by Harrison on acoustic guitar with Lomax accompanying on bass.
 Among Lomax's own material was the Motown-inspired "Speak to Me", and "Is This What You Want?", a song that has been described as bearing a close resemblance to the Beatles' "I Am the Walrus".